ooni/spec/backends/bk-003-collector.md

 This document aims at providing a functional specification of the OONI collector.
-It has been forked from version 1.4.0 of [bk-001-ooni-backend.md](bk-001-ooni-backend.md) and, as of version 2.0.0, is such that an implementation of this specification that implements all the deprecated behavior is compatible with v1.4.0.
+It has been forked from version 1.4.0 of [bk-001-ooni-backend.md](bk-001-ooni-backend.md) and, as of version 2.0.0, is such that an implementation of this specification that implements all the deprecated behavior will be compatible with version 1.4.0.

 # 1.0 System overview